czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

   - Lastly in the console run the command "node server.js"
     - Open your browser and navigate to http://localhost:1111 (or the configured port).

+Getting Started With Microsoft Azure:
+  - Clone this as your own repository.
+    - Next, open the repository in VS Code or similar enviorment to have git control.
+    - Then, create the .env file and put the code above inside of it.
+  - Next inside of an Azure Web App link the repository as a deployment.
+  - Lastly, start the server, in the console it should load the server